Skip to content

 Environment Variables

-Make sure to add this environment variable in your Vercel project settings:
+Make sure to add these environment variables in your Vercel project settings:

 • KERNEL_API_KEY - Your Kernel API key